McKinney quadruple murder: Incident

 On March 12, 2004, Eddie Williams, Javier Cortez, and Raul Cortez entered the home of Rosa Barbosa (46), a clerk at a local McKinney check-cashing business.
 Javier Cortez allegedly had been watching Barbosa and believed she took cash home from the business daily.
 When the men couldn't find any money in the home, they forced Barbosa to give them the key and alarm code to the check cashing business.
 One of the men then shot and killed Barbosa.

 Before the shooters had left, Barbosa's nephew Mark Barbosa (25) entered the home with friends Matt Self (17) and Austin York (18).
 The three burglars forced Mark Barbosa, Self, and York into a bedroom and shot them before fleeing the scene.
 Shortly following the botched robbery, Robert Barbosa - Mark Barbosa's brother and a resident in the house - entered the residence to find the four victims.
 Self was still alive and was rushed to the hospital.
 He died the following day.

+Rosa and Matt were both shot one time each in the head, Mark was once in the head and once in the right arm, and Austin was shot three times.

 Police response

-One month after the killings, police believed they had solved the case but soon realized that the suspects were not guilty due to a lack of evidence and were released.
+One month after the killings, police believed they had solved the case but soon realized that those suspects were not guilty due to a lack of evidence and were released.
 It wasn't until several years after the case that the authorities were led to Eddie Williams and the Cortez brothers.
 The case had not been progressing steadily until Talisha Haithcox, 37, called the police and told them that her boyfriend, Eddie Williams, was involved with the murders of the four victims in McKinney, Texas.
 McKinney Police Detective Joe Arp eventually gathered DNA evidence that linked Raul Cortez to the crime scene on Truett Street in McKinney, Texas.
 Investigators collected a cigarette butt from the place where Cortez worked in Florida to use as DNA evidence against the suspect.
 Also, investigators retrieved DNA evidence from the latex glove pieces and duct tape the suspects left behind in the house on the day of the murders.
 Arp used the cigarette butt and the latex pieces to cross-reference and was found to have matched once tested.